-- Hosted or participated in many webinars, presentations, and weekly newsletter that kept the CCC relevant as a conduit for knowledge exchanges between Chileans and Californians on climate change, coastal conservancy, and clean energy. - Hosted four monthly meetings on the Clean Energy Transition.
-The meetings were attended by key individuals from the Ministries of Energy, Foreign Affairs, Science and Technology, and Environment of Chile, the California Energy Commission, various trade associations and private companies, consultants, academics, and NGOs in the clean energy space.
-A report on these meetings will be issued in early 2022.
+- coastal conservancy, and clean energy. - of Chile, the California Energy Commission, various trade associations and private companies, issued in early 2022.
 We plan to have a similar, follow-up effort in 2022. - Continued support to the CCCx and their Public Trust Doctrine work that will result in significant improvement in the management of public lands and their protection.
-This work has been disseminated within Chile, where a Constitutional Assembly is considering including the conservation of nature into the new Constitution. - Ideation of an Innovation Hub to support start-ups in the sustainability area.
-Ongoing work is under way to implement this in 2022. - Addition of six new Councilors, that will enhance our cultural and innovation capabilities as well as reinforce our other core areas of climate change, clean energy and coastal conservancy. - Hiring a Chilean Designer to develop in-house, compelling content to promote the CCC with potential donors, and communicate clearly and appealingly the results of our work. - Continued financial support from the Ministry of Foreign Affairs of Chile, the Packard Foundation, Marisla Foundation, councilors, among other friends from the private and public sectors of Chile and California. - Ongoing deliberations by the Financial Sustainability and the Strategic Sustainability Committees and the Board of Directors, to address key challenges and enable Staff to explore new arrangements that if successful, will increase the financial resources of the CCC several-fold.
-This has included the exploration of new alliances, new sources of funds, and areas of activity, that will broaden our presence and capabilities.
+This work has been of nature into the new Constitution. - way to implement this in 2022. - Addition of six new Councilors, that will enhance our cultural and innovation capabilities as well as reinforce our other core areas of climate change, clean energy and coastal conservancy. - Hiring a Chilean Designer to develop in-house, compelling content to promote the CCC with potential . donors, and communicate clearly and appealingly the results of our work. - Continued financial support from the Ministry of Foreign Affairs of Chile, the Packard Foundation, Marisla Foundation, councilors, among other friends from the private and public sectors of Chile and California. - and capabilities.